Elvis Andrus Player Props: White Sox vs. Cardinals

 Elvis Andrus At The Plate

-- Andrus is batting .203 with six doubles, two home runs and 18 walks.
+- Andrus is hitting .201 with six doubles, two home runs and 18 walks.

-- Andrus has picked up a hit in 31 of 60 games this year, with multiple hits nine times.
+- Andrus has picked up a hit in 50.8% of his 61 games this year, with at least two hits in 14.8% of those games.

-- In 60 games played this year, he has gone deep in only two of them.
+- He has homered in two of 61 games played this year, and in 0.9% of his plate appearances.

-- Andrus has had at least one RBI in 15.0% of his games this year (nine of 60), with two or more RBI six times (10.0%).
-He has also accounted for three or more of his team's runs in two contests.
+- Andrus has driven home a run in nine games this season (14.8%), including more than one RBI in 9.8% of his games and producing three or more of his team's runs on two occasions..

+- He has scored in 13 games this season (21.3%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.